If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 But flying is often the key you need to get to faraway places or go traveling further than outside your own bubble.

-In this list of first time flying tips, I’ll talk about what you should do to prepare yourself and what to expect on your first flight.
+In this list of first time flying tips, we’ll go over what you should do to prepare yourself and what to expect on your first flight.

-These differ slightly based on whether it’s a long haul flight or not, but the basics of your first time flying will help you with any flight.
+These differ slightly based on whether it’s a long haul flight or a short hop, but the basics of your first time flying apply to any destination.

 First Time Flying Tips Before You Get to the Airport